shpsyte/CRMFx/README.md

 # CRM - Fx

-CRM-Fx is a sofwater application build with VS2017 and Oracle 11c where my customer can plan and control Sales, Satistics, Issue, and Customer Services.
+CRM-Fx is a sofwater application build with VS2017 and Oracle 11c where my customer can plan and control Sales, Satistics, Issue and Customer Services.

+- [x] Dashboard
+- [x] Services Customer
+- [x] Marketing Plan
+- [x] Insurence Control
+- [x] Reports

 ## Print Screen
 - **Quick start** - This is a first screen after login